 What do we want to achieve?

-In tackling ASB the Partnership aims to achieve the following objectives:
+In addressing ASB the Partnership aims to achieve the following objectives:

-- effectively share information in order to identify problems, and develop appropriate solutions to reduce and tackle ASB
+- effectively share information to identify problems, and develop appropriate solutions to reduce and tackle ASB

 - reduce the public’s perception that they are victims of ASB

-- improve public confidence that the Partnership agencies are effectively tackling ASB
+- improve public confidence that the Partnership agencies are effectively handling ASB

 How will we achieve it?

 To achieve our objectives, partners will respond to nuisance and harassment quickly and effectively and will make every effort to resolve such situations at the earliest opportunity.
 If we receive a report that nuisance/harassment has taken place we will: